BenRStutzman/conjulameos/README.md

    with a forward slash (e.g. 'ele/ela/você quer').
 9. For conjugations with multiple correct answers, separate each conjugation with a forward slash (e.g. 'tu diz/dize').
-10. For conjugations that apply to all pronouns, include at least one space before the conjugation (e.g. ' querido' for particípio).
+10. For conjugations that are used with all pronouns, put an asterisk where the pronoun would usually go (e.g. '* querido' for particípio).

 ## Sound sources
 - Correct: https://freesound.org/people/StavSounds/sounds/546082/